Skip to content

 #How do I update LG TV firmware without a remote?

 Download the latest firmware file from LG’s support website onto a USB drive formatted as FAT32.
-Plug the USB into your TV and use the physical buttons on the TV panel to navigate to the Support menu and start the installation.
+Plug the USB into your TV and use the physical buttons on the TV panel to go to the Support menu and start the installation.

 #Does clearing cache actually speed up an LG TV?